 Disclosure: This post contains affiliate links.
 If you buy through them, I may earn a small commission—at no extra cost to you.
 Thanks for supporting the site!

-$13.53 (as of November 27, 2025 14:44 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)African Hunter: Translated from the Swedish by F. H. Lyon
+$13.99 (as of February 3, 2026 21:39 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Slow Poison: Idi Amin, Yoweri Museveni, and the Making of the Ugandan State

-$5.99 (as of November 27, 2025 14:44 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Black Hawk Down
+$17.88 (as of February 3, 2026 21:39 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)By Flesh and Toil: How Sex, Race, and Labor Shaped the Early French Empire

-$19.68 (as of November 27, 2025 14:44 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Shake Hands with the Devil: The Failure of Humanity in Rwanda
+$49.95 (as of February 3, 2026 21:39 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)African Game Trails

-$11.34 (as of November 27, 2025 14:44 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)The Devil Came on Horseback: Bearing Witness to the Genocide in Darfur
+$0.99 (as of February 3, 2026 21:39 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)The First Jihad: Khartoum, and the Dawn of Militant Islam

-$12.76 (as of November 27, 2025 14:44 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)History of Ethiopia: A Captivating Guide to Ethiopian History (African History)
+$9.99 (as of February 3, 2026 21:39 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Bíblia Ortodoxa Etíope Completa em Português com Apócrifos (1088 Livros) (Portuguese Edition)

-$19.32 (as of November 27, 2025 14:44 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Out of Africa
+$42.99 (as of February 3, 2026 21:39 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)The Kebra Nagast: The Glory of The Kings: A Complete Translation

 One thought on “Red Sandstone Capital from Faras: A 7th-Century Nubian Architectural Masterpiece”